tooevangelist/flexible-jekyll/_posts/2020-06-24-kpi-devrel-leads.markdown

 layout: post
 title: KPIs in developer relations
 date: 2020-06-24 10:00:00 +0000
-description: Meets data-driven colleagues and discuss how does one put a number to relations
+description: Meet data-driven colleagues and discuss how does one put a number to relations
 img: devrel-meetup-750.png
 tags: [DevRel, Meetups, YouTube, Business, Marketing]
 ---